top of page

 Looking for the perfect way to keep track of your reading challenges?

-Designed for avid book lovers, this thoughtfully crafted Reading J0ournal invites you to rate, review, and immortalize key thoughts and memorable quotes for up to 100 books as you devour them.
+Designed for avid book lovers, this thoughtfully crafted Reading Journal invites you to rate, review, and immortalize key thoughts and memorable quotes for up to 100 books as you devour them.
 The first page is a Reading Challenge for you to determine a new goal for the year and helps you track your progress.
 Plus, stay organized and manage your lists all in one convenient journal.

 Looking for Book Recommendations?